-One of the snitches involved in the Dekraa hearings was Oscar Moriel, who was under a snitch agreement to obtain information and statements from in custody defendants relating to the Mexican Mafia.
+One of the government snitches involved in the Dekrai hearings was Oscar Moriel, who was under a snitch agreement to obtain information and statements from in-custody defendants relating to the Mexican Mafia.
 Moriel was a federal in custody snitch from June 2009 – May 2010.
-During this time, Orange County Jail deputies would purposely house other high ranking inmates in the same Mod as Moriel, so Moriel could gain their trust and get information and statements from them to turn over to the Fed who were actively seeking information regarding Mexican Mafia activity inside the jail.
+During this time, Orange County Jail deputies would purposely house other high-ranking inmates in the same Mod as Moriel, so Moriel could gain their trust and get information and statements from them to turn over to the Fed who were actively seeking information regarding Mexican Mafia activity inside the jail.
 Moriel testified that he became a federal snitch in order to get some type of deal related to the murder he was in custody for (where he remains as of the posting of this blog).
 He also testified he was never questioned about additional murders that he personally committed and was never charged with, yet hopes that being a snitch will allow him to get out of custody despite the multiple murders he has committed.

 Even more disturbing were the detailed notes Moriel testified about that he wrote down AFTER he allegedly obtained statements from the in-custody targets.
 The amount of detail was so great, that it is hard to believe that he did not embellish or add facts to these alleged statements he obtained.